forsingh/serving/README.md

 ## Done!

 And that's it!
-Now you got Docker Container which is running you TensorFlow model with Tensorflow Serving.
+Now your got Docker Container which is running you TensorFlow model with Tensorflow Serving.
 This model can be queried via `REST` (as we just did), or via `gRPC` (port 9000).

 It is easy to export this as Docker Image so that it can be run elsewhere.
 In your host console do the following: